labhku/labhku.github.io/pages/pages-root-folder/index.md

         highlight="true" date="Always"
         content="We are hiring!
 Several Ph.D. positions are now available at HKU in computer vision and deep learning.
 Candidates with strong academic background and/or solid programming skills are highly preferred.
 Click <a href=\"recruitment\"><strong>here</strong></a> to see more details." %}

+    {% include news_item.html  date="27-Sep-2020" content="One paper is accepted to NeurIPS." %}

     {% include news_item.html  date="12-July-2020" content="One paper is accepted to TPAMI." %}

     {% include news_item.html  date="4-July-2020" content="Four papers are accepted to ECCV 2020 with one Oral (2%) and one Spotlight (5%)." %}